International Course Collaboration Using Technology

 COIL (Collaborative Online International Learning) is an approach to fostering global competence through development of a multicultural learning environment that links university classes in different countries.
 Using various communication technologies, students complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
 The term COIL was coined by the State University of New York.
 UW Bothell's COIL Initiative has benefitted from the many resources available on the SUNY COIL Center website.

-Since 2013, UW Bothell has conducted a series of professional development workshops for faculty, hosted a Global Engagement through Technology symposium, and launched the UW COIL Fellows program, which supports UW faculty from all three campuses to launch COIL courses.
+Since 2013, UW Bothell has conducted a series of professional development workshops for faculty, hosted Global Engagement through Technology symposia, and developed the UW COIL Fellows program, which supports UW faculty to launch COIL courses.
 We are grateful for financial support from the Jackson School of International Studies to launch our initial efforts, and subsequent support from UWB Academic Affairs to continue the program.
+UW Tacoma and several schools on the UW Seattle campus are creating similar professional development opportunities for their faculty.

-Since 2014, nearly 25 COIL courses have been implemented in various departments on all three UW campuses, engaging over 700 students.
-Several more courses are under development for 2018 and beyond.
+Since 2014, over 25 COIL courses have been implemented in various departments on all three UW campuses, engaging over 700 students.
+Several more courses are under development.
 View the complete list here.

 During the 2016-17 academic year, the number of UWB students engaged in a COIL course surpassed the number of students studying abroad for the first time.